farmersrice/saltzero/README.md

 If you use an operating system other than Windows, you will have to change a few strings in `whole_pipeline.cpp` to make the appropriate `system` calls.
 If you use a system that does not use little-endian or is not 64 bit, you may have to play around with `NetworkWrapper.cpp` and `network_wrapper.py` (but it also might work out of the box; this is untested).

 You will need to use GCC in order to compile, since `__gnu_pbds` is used for its faster hash table.
+You can drop in `unordered_map` or `map` for compatibility with other compilers if you like.

 # Differences